 EVERY 3 DAYS A CHILD IS BORN WITH NF IN AUSTRALIA

-NF can lead to a range of significant health issues including deafness, blindness, paralysis, physical differences, bone abnormalities, cancer, learning difficulties and chronic pain.
+NF can lead to a range of significant health issues including blindness, deafness, bone abnormalities, disfigurement, chronic pain, learning difficulties and even cancer.

 There are more than 13,000 people living with NF in Australia.
 It is unpredictable, progressive and there is no cure.